megalithic/Eustathios-Spider-V2/Documentation/Build Guide/README.md

 * 3mm Hex Wrench
 * Bubble Level (for leveling the Z Gantry)
 * Multimeter
-* Saw for cutting aluminum
 * Marker
 * Masking tape
-* Metric tap set (only a 5mm tap is required)
 * Drill
 * 1mm drill bit or equivalent imperial standard bit (This is just used for drilling pilot holes so it doesn't have to be precise but needs to be small enough to fit in the drill guide)
 * 5mm drill bit